Rotem Hatuel

-Rotem Hatuel (רותם חטואל; born 12 April 1998) is an Israeli professional footballer who plays as a left winger for Hapoel Tel Aviv.
+Rotem Hatuel (רותם חטואל; born 12 April 1998) is an Israeli professional footballer who plays as a winger for Israeli Premier League club Hapoel Haifa and the Israel national team.

 Early life

 Hatuel was born and raised in Hatzor HaGlilit, Israel, to an Israeli family of Jewish descent.

+career

+On August 8, 2019, Hatuel signed with Hapoel Ramat HaSharon from the Liga Leumit but left the team after a month without appearing once for the team and moved to Hapoel Umm al-Fahm from the Liga Leumit.

 International career

 Hatuel made his debut for the Israel national team on 27 September 2022 in a friendly game against Malta.